wazo-platform/wazo-doc/source/system/purge_logs.rst

 Install sample plugin
 ^^^^^^^^^^^^^^^^^^^^^

-The following ``setup.py`` shows an example of a python library that adds a plugin to xivo-purge-db:
+The following ``setup.py`` shows an example of a python library that adds a plugin to wazo-purge-db:

 .. code-block:: python
    :linenos: